hpc/charliecloud/doc/ch-image_desc.rst

   :code:`--version`
     Print version number and exit successfully.

-Common options placed before the sub-command:
+Common options placed before or after the sub-command:

   :code:`-a`, :code:`--arch ARCH`
      Use :code:`ARCH` for architecture-aware registry operations, currently